7499th Support Group: 7499th Support Squadron

+Most likely because of the airlift and its accompanying sharp increase in tensions, USAFE decided to form the reconnaissance and ELINT units into a single squadron.
+United States Air Forces in Europe (USAFE) organized the 7499th Air Force Squadron Furstenfeldbruck on 14 October 1948.

-From Fürstenfeldbruck, the 7499th continued to fly frequent missions in the West Berlin Air Corridors.
-As the Soviets modernised their units and increased their presence, it was vital to gain as much information on them as possible.
-For better management of this covert outfit as well as to bring it closer to the major USAFE photo and ELINT interpretation centres, the 7499th moved in August 1950 to Wiesbaden AB, within a few miles of USAFE Headquarters.
+From Furstenfeldbruck, the 7499th continued to fly frequent missions in the Berlin Air Corridors.
+As the Soviets modernized their units and increased their presence, it was vital to gain as much information on them as possible.
+For better management of this covert outfit as well as to bring it closer to the major USAFE photo and ELINT interpretation centers, the 7499th moved in August 1950 to Wiesbaden Air Base, within a few miles of USAFE Headquarters.

-Beginning in 1950, the unit upgraded to C-54 Skymasters to do both photo reconnaissance and ELINT work, replacing the B-17s.
-The C-54 boasted better collection capability, and had the additional advantage of actually being a transport, thus attracting much less attention at Tempelhof.
+Beginning in 1950, the unit upgraded to C-54 Skymasters to do both photographic reconnaissance and ELINT work, replacing the B-17s.
+The C-54 boasted better collection capability, and had the additional advantage of actually being a transport, thus attracting much less attention.
 C-47s also replaced the RB-26s, the C-47s also being less visible to the Soviets than the Invader bomber overflying East Germany.

 7499th Support Group

-In 1955, in response to increasing collection requirements and the pending inactivation of the MATS intelligence units, USAFE upgraded its reconnaissance effort, creating the 7499th Support Group at Wiesbaden with three squadrons.
+In 1955, in response to increasing collection requirements and the pending inactivation of the Military Air Transport Service intelligence units, USAFE upgraded its reconnaissance effort, eexpanding the squadron as the 7499th Support Group at Wiesbaden with three squadrons.